ministryofjustice/prepare-a-case-for-sentence-design-history/app/posts/2023-03-24-resulting-workflow.md

 Court admins told us that they would like to see the person who has picked up a case for resulting.
 This would be useful if that person is absent for any reason and their cases need to be easily identified and redistributed to other admins.

-It was not clear to people what the ‘status’ column referred to, some people thought it was the status of the case itself - so complete meant it had been closed.
+It was not clear to people what the 'status' column referred to, some people thought it was the status of the case itself - so complete meant it had been closed.
 We changed the column heading to Resulting status to help with this.

 #### Design crit